 While this is all well and good in the office, it isn’t as though your employees are likely to have the same setup available.

 Fortunately, with a little improvisation, it is entirely possible for your employees to make these adjustments in their own home.

 Let’s say their monitors are too low.
 Raising them with books or small boxes would be perfectly acceptable for the short term.
-If they are working with a laptop, send them some peripherals, like a spare keyboard and mouse, for them to use with it.
-Use small pillows and cushions to adjust the height and support of the kitchen chair you are seated at, and if this makes your feet dangle in the air once again, use a step stool or other object to allow them a firm foundation.
+If they are working with a laptop, send them some peripherals.
+Such as a spare keyboard and mouse, for them to use with it.
+Use small pillows and cushions to adjust the height and support of the kitchen chair you are seated at.
+If this makes your feet dangle in the air once again, use a step stool or other object to allow them a firm foundation.